-Prerequisite: None Co-requisite: N6102W
+Prerequisite: None Co-requisite: None Four Semester Credits (Contact hours per week: Lecture 4)

 N3701W Professional Nursing Practice

 Theories are explored as a foundation for professional nursing practice.
 This course examines what it means for nursing to be a profession.
 The historical and theoretical foundations of professional nursing will be explored.
 Nursing will be analyzed in light of characteristics of a profession.
 The competencies expected of a professional nurse as well as the standards necessary to provide evidence based patient centered care will be examined.
 Group process and dynamics will be applied in developing and implementing a project.